-5.5.2 Rising Relative Sea Level
+5.5.2 Rising relative sea level

-We modelled the transient evolution of a shore profile and 10Be concentrations with sea level rise of 0.5 mm yr-1 (Figure 14).
-The shore platform evolves rapidly to form a low gradient shore platform ramp (Figure 14a).
-The elevation of the platform/cliff junction increases through time and tracks the high tide level, superimposed on the trajectory of RSL rise.
-Cliff retreat rates are initially rapid and decline towards a constant rate of 0.32 cm yr-1 (Figure 14c).
+We modelled the transient evolution of a shore profile and 10Be concentrations with a sea level rise of 0.5 mm yr^{-1} (Fig. 14).
+The shore platform evolves rapidly to form a lowgradient shore platform ramp (Fig. 14a).
+The elevation of the platform-cliff junction increases through time and tracks the high-tide level, superimposed on the trajectory of RSL rise.
+Cliff retreat rates are initially rapid and decline towards a constant rate of 0.32 cm yr^{-1} (Fig. 14c).
 Having attained a constant rate of cliff retreat, concentrations of 10Be in the platform as a function of distance from the cliff are constant, consistent with the concept of steady-state morphological retreat.
-Due to low platform gradients, and the absence of significant platform downwear below the inter-tidal zone, concentrations of 10Be continue to increase offshore and so no "hump" in concentrations is observed.
+Due to low platform gradients, and the absence of significant platform downwear below the intertidal zone, concentrations of 10Be continue to increase offshore, and so no "hump" in concentrations is observed.